stepintoswift/stepintoswift.github.io/_posts/2019-05-27-rxswift-operator-scan.md

 - Applies a supplied predicate to the elements emitted by an Observable, sequentially, emitting each successful result.
 - Applies function to first element and then uses the result of this as the parameter for the second emitted elements applied function, and so on.
 - Acts like an accumulator.
+- Useful for for running totals, statistics, states...

 ```
 --1--2--3--4--------5-------->